ColleSerre/SchoolArchives/Histoire/Nguyen/WW1.md

 ## Women

 Women earning their own pay cheques, more interested in the right to vote.
 1 million women joined the workforce during WW1.
-A lot of unpaid work: red cross, using less meat and wheat, usin
+A lot of unpaid work: red cross, using less meat and wheat, the military (nursing showed that women were trained professionals).
+Virtually no opportunities for AA abroad.
+Se
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NDg1NzEzNTAsLTgzMjg3MjI1MywxMz
+eyJoaXN0b3J5IjpbOTYzNDY1OTEzLC04MzI4NzIyNTMsMTMzOT
-M5MzkwMCwxMDUzOTA5NzU4LC00MzM0MTExOTksMTkxMzkwNjUy
+M5MDAsMTA1MzkwOTc1OCwtNDMzNDExMTk5LDE5MTM5MDY1MjMs
-MywxMTMxODU3OTU3LDk2MjkwNDQ5OV19
+MTEzMTg1Nzk1Nyw5NjI5MDQ0OTldfQ==
 -->